macmanes-lab/protocols/TagSeq.md

 **** AL & LK did a different MM (based Shiskin)

+ - Add in order on ice (the below volums build in a little extra for pipetting errors)

    | Reagent (for RT master)	| 1 rxn	|
    | --------------------------| -------|
    | 10× AffinityScript RT Buffer	| 2 uL